oracle/odpi/doc/src/installation.rst

 For additional information on which Oracle Database releases are supported by which Oracle client versions, please see `DocID 207303.1
 <https://support.oracle.com/epmos/faces/DocumentDisplay?id=207303.1>`__.

+Since ODPI-C can use any Oracle Client version from 11.2 and higher, attempts to use features that are not supported by that particular version will result in a number of possible errors:

+    - when attempting to access attributes that are not supported by the current Oracle Client library you will get the error ORA-24315: illegal attribute type

+    - when attempting to use implicit results with an 11g client against a 12c database you will get the error ORA-29481: Implicit results cannot be returned to client

+    - when attempting to get array DML row counts with an 11g client you will get the error DPI-1013: not supported

 Linux